james-larsen/O365-email-attachment-processor/README.md

 ### **Sharepoint-Hosted Rules**

 In additional to the local JSON files to define rules, you can specify a Sharepoint location to host multiple Excel (.xlsx) files containing rules.
 This is useful if you'd like to expose certain rules documents to business users to maintain themselves.
 These rules will be appended to the JSON rules.
-The document structure is outlined below.
+The document structure is outlined below, and a sample file can be found at **./templates/Sample Email Rules.xlsx**.

 | *Name* | *Sender* | *Subject* | *Body* | *Filename* | *Recipients* | *Custom Email Body* |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |